Skip to content

 And - what did you hear?

-If you've just done this exercise, then you've just been mindful for 60 seconds.
-Not so hard, is it?
+If you just did this exercise, then you were mindful for 60 seconds.
+Not so hard, right?!

 Perceive the world with all your senses

-You have just fully engaged in the moment and felt the essence of something that was already present in your life without judging it.
+You have just fully engaged in the moment and felt the essence of something that has already been present in your life without judging it.

-Sounds are only one possible example.
+Sounds are just one possible example.
 You can also try this exercise with all your other senses:

-Sit with your eyes closed and try to really FEEL with all your body parts everything that exists around you.
+Sit down with your eyes closed and try to really feel everything that exists around you with all your body parts.
 How does your little toe feel right now and what is touching your back?
-Or while eating with your eyes closed, chew consciously and slowly and really try to taste every little nuance and ingredient of your food.
+Or chew your food slowly and mindfully with your eyes closed and really try to taste every little nuance and every ingredient of your meal.

-Little exercises like this you can do everywhere: On the train, during your lunch break, while walking home through the rain, or just before an important meeting.
+You can do small exercises like this anywhere: on the train, during your lunch break, while walking home in the rain, or just before an important meeting.

-Mindfulness is a skill you can learn.
-And the more often you have these experiences, the lighter and deeper these brief moments will feel.
-Best of all, you don't need a special place, a retreat, or expensive equipment, just your body and a little curiosity.
+Mindfulness is a skill that you can learn.
+And the more often you have such experiences, the easier and deeper these short moments will feel.
+And the best part: you don't need a special place, no retreat, and no expensive equipment, just your body and a little curiosity.

-The exercise above, was just a small taste of what mindfulness can feel like.
-We'll show you several ways to experience mindfulness in your everyday life below.
+The exercise above was just a small taste of what mindfulness can feel like.
+We will show you several ways to experience mindfulness in your everyday life.

-Not every method is right for everyone.
-Just try different techniques and discover which one you like right away.
-Maybe there is a technique that is terrible at first - but after you are done with it, it feels strangely good?
+Not every method is right for every person.
+Just try out different techniques and discover which one you like right away.
+Maybe there is also a technique that seems terrible at first - but after you are done with it, it feels strangely good?

-Find out for yourself, be curious and discover to perceive the world around you in a new way.
+Find out for yourself, be curious, and discover how to perceive the world around you in a new way.

 1) Categorize less

-Our bodies are trained by evolution to be as efficient as possible with energy - after all, our Stone Age "I" never knew when there would be food again.
-Something our head does quite automatically to save processing time in the brain is to sort everything experienced and seen into categories.
-This saves an enormous amount of energy - you don't have to consider that a tree is a tree when you see it.
-But by doing this, we also tend to generalize a lot of things without discovering what is special about each individual.
-And often we simply overlook something as a result.
+Our body is evolutionarily trained to handle energy as efficiently as possible - our Stone Age "self" never knew when it would get food again.
+One thing our mind does automatically to save processing time in the brain is to categorize everything experienced and seen.
+This saves a lot of energy - you don't have to think that a tree is a tree when you see it.
+However, this also leads us to generalize many things without discovering the specifics in detail.
+And often we simply overlook something because of this.

-In everyday life, we are constantly surrounded by influences that tell us how to see something: Advertising, friends, family, work, news, social media....
+In everyday life, we are constantly surrounded by influences that tell us how we should see something: advertising, friends, family, work, news, social media…

-To be mindful, you can take a step back, and break things you see and hear into parts.
-What colors is the object in front of you?
+To be mindful, you can take a step back and break down the things you see and hear into parts.
+What colors does the object in front of you have?
 What texture?
 How does it feel?
-What does it look like when you get really close to it with your eye?
+What does it look like when you really get close to it with your eye?

 Challenge yourself!
-Walk around the city for five minutes and try not to read a single word.
-You'll notice how difficult this is - how often our brain wants to read everything right away.
+Walk for five minutes through the city and try not to read a single word.
+You will notice how difficult that is - how often our brain wants to read everything immediately.
 Now observe: what meaning does the object in front of you take on when you ignore the words on it?
-And how does the billboard appear if you really only look at the object behind it?
+And how does the billboard appear when you really just look at the object behind it?
 How do you feel now?

 2) Forget the cliché of mindfulness

-Outside it's pouring rain and you only have 5 minutes?
-Open the window, put your hand out to the drops, smell the scent of the rain and try to feel each drop.
-This is also mindfulness and you might be surprised how great such a small rebellious act, a deviation from the grind of everyday life can feel.
+It's pouring outside and you only have 5 minutes?
+Open the window, stretch your hand out to the drops, smell the scent of the rain, and try to feel each individual drop.
+This is also mindfulness, and you might be surprised at how significant such a small rebellious act, a deviation from the routine of everyday life, can feel.

-3) Talk more intensely with your favorite people.
+3) Talk more deeply with your favorite people

-The next time you talk to a trusted person, try to forget your own thoughts and really just engage with the other person.
-It doesn't matter what you want to say, how you are feeling or what clever thoughts you have.
+The next time you talk to someone you know well, try to forget your own thoughts and really engage only with the other person.
+It doesn't matter what you want to say, how you are feeling right now, or what clever thoughts you have.

-Just listen without saying anything yourself - until it gets really uncomfortable.
-You will be amazed at how much and how long your counterpart can talk if you just give him the space to do so.
-And then when silence eventually returns to the conversation, don't tell anything about yourself, but ask a question like "oh and how was that?" "how are you doing with that now?" or "and what do you think about that?"
+Just listen without saying anything yourself - until it really becomes uncomfortable.
+You will be amazed at how much and how long your counterpart can talk when you simply give them the space for it.
+And when silence eventually settles in the conversation, don't share anything about yourself, but ask a question like "oh, and how was that?"
+"How do you feel about it now?" or "and what do you think about that?"

-You'll be surprised how little we really listen to each other, what deep emotions and thoughts of our counterpart we miss, and how magical new avenues of conversation open up when we simply let others finish talking.
+You will be surprised at how little we really listen to each other, what deep emotions and thoughts of our counterpart we miss, and how magical new conversational paths open up when we simply let others finish speaking.

 4) Meditation

-Of course, you can also meditate in a very classical way.
-We have instructions for meditation with mantras for you in this article.
-This kind of meditation is especially good for beginners, because you can focus your thoughts on a mantra instead of just "doing nothing".
+Of course, you can also meditate in the classic way.
+We have a guide for meditation with mantras for you in this article.
+This type of meditation is especially well-suited for beginners because you can focus your thoughts on a mantra instead of just "doing nothing."

 Find your path to mindfulness

 We are quite sure that you will find your own path to mindfulness.
-Resist the need to research everything first, to want to understand everything, and to invent a reason why you can't get started right now.
+Resist the urge to research everything first, to want to understand everything, and to come up with a reason why you can't start right now.

-Remember: It 's not about perfection!
+Remember: It's not about perfection!
 Just start, notice what is happening around you.
-This is the only way to find the path to mindfulness that works best for you.
+Because only then will you find the path to mindfulness that works best for you personally.

-All you need is five minutes of conscious time.
-You already know the rest.
+All you need for that is five minutes of conscious time.
+The rest you already know.